Ekin Çelebi

-Ekin Çelebi (born 6 June 2000) is a German professional footballer who plays as a left-back for club 1.
-FC Schweinfurt 05 on loan from Rot-Weiss Essen.
+Ekin Çelebi (born 6 June 2000) is a German professional footballer who plays as a left-back for club Rot-Weiss Essen.

 Career

 Çelebi made his professional debut for Nitra in the Slovak Super Liga on 6 February 2021, coming on as a substitute in the 86th minute for Yanni Regäsel against Pohronie.
 The away match finished as a 3–1 loss.